kt-eller/help-pages/pages/viewing-entity-data.md

 The first step is to locate the Entity that you're looking for.
 You can do this by using BroadbandHub's Entity Data search page.
 This page has many filters allowing for quick location of the desired forms.
 BroadbandHub also comes equiped with Region and Template features, allowing a user to save their preferences for future searches.\
 <br>
 **Search Instructions**
-1. Click on the `Entity Data` tab on the left-hand side of the page
+1. Click on the Applicant search on the left-hand side of the page or open it using **/**
-2. Search for an Entity by applying filters
+2. Search for the Applicant by name
-    - Entity is a 470 applicant
-    - Entity is a 471 applicant
-    - States
-    - Entity types
-    - Order by
-3. Click the Apply Filters button to search for the entity
+4. Click on the desired entity\

 **Finding the Entity**\
 After applying filters, the search function will display a list of entities that best suit the filters.
 The list displays important information to allow for quick viewing and selection.
-- Type
-- 470
-- 471
-- State
-- Entity Name
-- Entity Number
-- Parent Entity Number
-- Last Updated

-Look for the desired form and click on it to create a drop-down with downloadable files about the entity.
-You can also view its details page.
-- Export Entity Map
-- Export Entity 470 History
-- Export Entity 471 History

-Click `View Entity Details` to go to its Entity Details Page.
+Click on the entity you wish to research.

 <br>

 ## Navigating the Entity Page
-The Entity Page is the optimal place to view the information about an entity.
+The Entity Page is the optimal place to view the information about an entity or applicant.
 Depending on the type of entity there are a different number of tabs.
 All entity types have a Basic Information tab and an Entities tab.

 ### Basic Information